anriiam/Cistanthe-RNASeq/README.md

 Raw RNA sequencing data will be available at NCBI under BioProject PRJNA1181828.

-### Directory
+### In this repository, you will find:

-Script to process RNA Seq: Cistanthe_RNAseq_analysis.sh
+- Pipeline to process RNASeq reads: Cistanthe_RNAseq_analysis.sh

+- RNASeq Metadata: RNA_metadata.xlsx

-Snakemake pipeline ofr trimming and QC: trim_workflow/
+- Snakemake files for trimming and QC to work within the above pipeline: trim_workflow/

-Files for RNASeq Metadata, raw and normalized counts, photosynthetic orthologs; R scripts for differential gene expression analyses + TPM calculations: DGE_analysis/
+- Raw and normalized gene counts, list of photosynthetic orthologs, and R scripts for differential gene expression analyses + TPM calculations: DGE_analysis/

-Data and R script for visualizing gas exchange: gas_exchange_measurements/
+- Data and R script for visualizing gas exchange: gas_exchange_measurements/

-Data and R script for visualizing titratable acidity: titratable_acidity/
+- Data and R script for visualizing titratable acidity: titratable_acidity/

-Output from XSTREME analyses (https://meme-suite.org/meme/doc/xstreme.html?man_type=web): XSTREME_outputs/
+- Output from XSTREME analyses (https://meme-suite.org/meme/doc/xstreme.html?man_type=web): XSTREME_outputs/